ltschmitt/RecGen/README.md

 ```
 python vae_train_loocv.py -i example_input/training_data_encoded.csv
 ```
-Expected output:
+Expected output in output_loocv/:
-- output_loocv/
 - loss.csv: the loss values observed over the course of training
 - parameters.txt: the parameters used for training
 - prediction_freqs.csv: the frequency of the predicted amino acids for each position
 - prediction_hamming.csv: the hamming distances of for example the left out libraries and the predictions
 - prediction_strings.csv: the predicted target site + amino acid sequences in a comma seperated format

 ##### Prediction of novel recombinases:
 ```
 python vae_train_save.py -i example_input/training_data_encoded.csv
 python vae_load_predict.py -m saved_models -t example_input/predict_ts.csv -d example_input/training_data_encoded.csv
 ```
-Expected output:
+Expected output in saved_models/:
-- saved_models/
 - parameters.txt: the parameters used for training
 - CVAE_0.pt: the model file

-- output_prediction/
+Expected output in output_prediction/:
 - parameters.txt: the parameters used for prediction
 - prediction_str.csv: the predicted recombinase sequences with their target sites

 All of these processes are not very demanding, so they should be done within a few minutes.